Institut national de physique nucléaire et de physique des particules

-The French National Institute of Nuclear and Particle Physics (French: Institut national de physique nucléaire et de physique des particules, IN2P3) is the coordinating body for nuclear and particle physics in France.
+The French National Institute of Nuclear and Particle Physics (French: Institut national de physique nucléaire et de physique des particules, IN2P3), also known as CNRS Nucléaire & Particules, is the coordinating body for nuclear and particle physics in France.
 It was established in 1971 as a division of the French National Centre for Scientific Research (CNRS).
 Its purpose is "to promote and unite research activities in the various fields of physics".